gabrielleandro0801/typescript-design-patterns/README.md

 It is a behavioral design pattern that defines a family of algorithms, encapsulates each one in a separate class, and makes them interchangeable at runtime.

 It allows the algorithm to vary independently from the clients that use it, promoting flexibility and reducing code duplication.

+## Visitor
+It is a behavioral design pattern that lets you add new operations to existing object structures without modifying their classes.

+In essence, it separates an algorithm from the objects on which it operates.

 ## Running :computer:
 Use the **package.json** script